day8/re-com/scripts/kwargs-to-map/README.md

 ### WARNING

-Do NOT use this script.
+> Do NOT use this script.
 It has been created in preparation for a future re-com change.
-No version of re-com (including master branch) is yet compatible with the changes made by this script.
+No version of re-com
+> (including master branch) is compatible with the changes made by this script.

-This script will recursively traverse all the ClojureScript files in an existing codebase, formatting keyword args in every use of a re-com component to map/hiccup syntax.
+This script will recursively traverse all the ClojureScript files in an existing codebase, finding all uses of re-com components and, for each, transforming keyword args into a map.

 So, existing code like this:
 ```clojure